GRID POWER OUTAGE COMMUNICATION OPTIONS

 4. Emergency Beacons (PLBs)

-Additionally, Personal Locator Beacons (PLBs) and other emergency satellite messengers (like Garmin inReach) can use satellite communication to send distress signals and even short text messages.
+Additionally, Personal Locator Beacons (PLBs) and other emergency satellite messengers (like Garmin inReach) can use satellite communication to send distress signals and even short texts.

 Mesh Network Apps and Traditional Landline Phones for Power Outages